16 Proven property investment strategies you may not know about

 Result: Money in the bank

 These five levels correspond to the five hats you'll wear during a flip.
-Each one symbolises a primary concentration area and skills you'll master.
+Each one symbolizes a primary concentration area and skills you'll master.

 Micro-flipping is a less extreme variant of flipping a house where you buy homes for less than their potential market value and resell them rapidly, usually without extensive modifications.
 Micro-flipping is less beneficial than traditional flipping and comes with less risk.